mburumaxwell/markdownlayer/.changeset/long-bees-train.md

 'markdownlayer': patch
 ---

-Make use of `remark-gfm` optional; enabled by default
+Make the use of `remark-gfm` optional; enabled by default